tbousiou/smartCH4-prediction-narx-api/README.md

 `fastapi dev api.py`

 For production use `run` command.
-You mighy need to specify a port number with `xxxx`
+You might need to specify a port number with `xxxx`

 `fastapi run api.py --port xxxx`